websanco/liferay-learn/docs/dxp/latest/en/site-building/site-settings/site-localization.md

 ## Configuring Site Languages

-You can set your site's default language.
-If you You can also define a Site's enabled languages:
+You can set your Site's default language.
+You can also define a Site's enabled languages:

 1. In the [Site Settings UI](./site-settings-ui-reference.md#language), click on the Languages tab.